8 Best Summer Camps In Atlanta, GA 2023

 Middle school students and high school students can enjoy some of their educational programs during the school break starts to come back to school more ready than ever.

 For something a little different, you can send your child to Circus Camp in Dekalb county!
+It's one of the more unique sports camps in the area.
 If they've ever been interested in studying aerial sports, this is a fantastic opportunity to get a crash course.
 They learn all the skills they'll need while spending lots of fun time with friends and getting physical exercise.
 In addition to aerial sports, the programs offer fun drama classes and teach campers about the visual and performing arts in a welcoming, non-competitive environment.

 Circus Camp is each day from 10 am to 3:30 pm and runs from the end of June through the end of July.
 Students ages 5 to 17 are welcome at Circus Camp!
 They offer aerial classes during the school year so your child can continue their learning after camp is over.